mohammad-atikuzzaman/vibePalace-clientSide/README.md

 - User can give review of their booked room
 - User can cancel a their booking 1 day before the booked date.

+### If any one want to clone this projet
+At first clone this project and run a this comand "npm i", then manage a firebase key for authentication and hosting.
+Then run this project by comand "npm run dev"